You have no items in your shopping cart.

 There are a few things you need to know when looking to buy a heater for your bathroom, such as the bathroom layout, what is the available space and what is your budget.
 Narrowing down between the many options from the best heaters on the market is a bigger decision than you think.
 It is not advisable to get just any heating system installed in your bathroom, it's important to explore the bathroom-specific heaters that are on the market and what type is more suited to your home.
 It should serve a specific purpose, be energy efficient and cost efficient above all.

 Read more below on the following questions you may have:

-There is something about a warm bathroom, whether it is stepping out of your shower, into a warm and dry towel or simply getting ready for work, being warm leads to a high level of comfort which is so important.
-Bathrooms are usually smaller spaces that retain a high amount of heat and humidity, so heating this kind of space requires specific heating needs.
+There is something about a warm bathroom, whether it is stepping out of your electric shower, into a warm and dry towel or simply getting ready for work, being warm leads to a high level of comfort which is so important.
+Bathrooms are usually smaller spaces that retain a high amount of heat and humidity, so heating this kind of space requires a specific heating solution.
 Bathroom heaters keep mirrors from fogging up and also keep the air dry so help prevent moisture and odour build up.

 How often and exactly when will you be using a bathroom heater?
 You will want a bathroom heater that heats up the room relatively quickly so you can start getting ready first thing in the morning without having to wait for your central heating to crank up.
 Usually, a bathroom heater will just be turned on when needed, rather than being left on all day or night.

 Running your heater even in warmer months will get rid of moisture in your bathroom and ensure that mould doesn't form.
 Some bathrooms don't even have windows so hardly any ventilation at all, so turning on the heating for short periods of time is important to do so moisture doesn't build up.